My friends and family would complain, “When are you getting a cell phone? Join the modern world already!”

 A recent study in the Journal of Experimental Biology shows that EMF exposure impacts both the structure and function of the thyroid.
 For example, animals exposed to cell phone radiation produce lower levels of thyroid hormone, a marker of hypothyroidism.

-Keep in mind that doctors use radioactive iodine to STOP the thyroid from functioning.
+Keep in mind that doctors use radioactive iodine to STOP the thyroid from functioning in the case of hyperthyroid.
 The cell phone emits low levels of non-ionizing radiation.
 That means… do NOT put a cell phone anywhere near your thyroid!

 I’m not telling you to stop using your cell phone, just be smart about how you use it.

-Want more information about healing the thyroid?
-Sign up to receive the latest Thyroid information delivered directly to your inbox.
+If you want more practical information about healing the thyroid and how to apply it?
+Sign up to receive my latest Thyroid healing information delivered directly to your inbox.
 Plus get 3 FREE gifts!

 http://www.heraldtribune.com/article/20070921/NEWS/709210477?p=1&tc=pg http://www.cancer.gov/cancertopics/factsheet/Risk/cellphones http://www.annlouise.com/blog/2013/01/08/is-your-cell-phone-zapping-your-thyroid/